kdb424/pmm/README.md

   -h, --help                         Show this screen.
   -v, --version                      Show version.
-  --worldfile file                   Worldfile to use --init                             Initializes a worldfile if none are provided --list-command=<command>           List all packages command --install-command=<command>        Package install command --remove-command=<command>         Package remove command
+  --worldfile file                   Worldfile to use --init                             Initializes a worldfile if it does not exist --list-command=<command>           List all packages command --install-command=<command>        Package install command --remove-command=<command>         Package remove command